bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

    purely provide the coin selection mechanisms for figuring out whether you need to select more UTXOs or whether you need a change output etc. How you use that mechanism will be up to you.
 2. Another trait that has a similar structure is the [`Signer`] trait.
 You have to pass in signers so your wallet can sign PSBTs but you have little control over how the wallet chooses which signers to use in any given situation.
 Right now the wallet will just iterate through all the signers and ask them to sign.
 This is not always appropriate.
-In `bdk_core` I hope we can just provide ways of populating the correct PSBT fields with signatures.
+In `bdk_core` I want to provide functions for populating PSBTs given something that can sign.
+You'll be in control of when they get called.

 ## A syncing mechansim without the policy

-The rest of this post goes into detail about how to expose useful mechanisms for syncing without imposing a policy either on how blockchain data is fetched or how it is stored.

-### The problems with the policy

 Syncing in `bdk` is the place where the design of `Wallet` is most restrictive.
 The [`WalletSync`] trait forces you to sync all addresses in a wallet in one big batch.
 But this is not always what you want to do.
-I spoke to a developer who wanted to create a new Tor connection to an electrum server for each address so the addresses couldn't be easily linked and to run this slowly in the background.
+I spoke to a developer who wanted to sync his wallet slowly over time with each address being queried over a different Tor connection.
 It would be really difficult to implement `WalletSync` with such a strategy.
 Another example where `WalletSync` isn't the right fit is the [Sensei] project which uses BDK but incrementally updates the database whenever new information comes in from the blockchain.

 Even if syncing all addresses at the same time is roughly what you want to do `WalletSync` still gets in the way since it defines whether you do it synchronously or asynchrononusly.
 Applications